 Routinely implements and manages all phases of study/protocol.

-Establishes record-keeping systems and maintain a system of data collection by organizing and controlling the workflow as related to the hematology/oncology research patient activities.
+Establishes record-keeping systems and maintains a system of data collection by organizing and controlling the workflow as related to the hematology/oncology research patient activities

 Assists with timely submission of all protocol documentation to the Human Research Protection Office and timely submission of all regulatory essential documentation to the sponsoring agencies.